andig/smartfritz/README.md

 - Set the guest wlan (setGuestWLan)
 - Get the guest wlan settings (getGuestWLan)

-### Thermostat functions
+### Comet DECT thermostat functions

 Thermostat functions are only available as of FritzOS 6.36

+- Get thermostat list (getThermostatList) - polyfill
+- Get thermostat temperature (getTemperature) - polyfill using getDeviceListInfos XML api internally
 - Set target temperature (setTempTarget), supports 'ON'/'OFF' to enable/disable thermostat
 - Get target temperature (getTempTarget)
 - Get comfort temperature (getTempComfort)
 - Get night temperature (getTempNight)

 **Note** as of FritzOS 6.36 there is are no official function to obtain a list of thermostats, neither to get the thermostat's temperature.
 Also the switches `getSwitchTemperature()` function is not working in that firmware version.
-For an alternative approach see the `getTemperature()` function in `example.js` which supports both switches and thermostats.
+For an alternative approach the `getTemperature()` polyfill function was added which supports both switches and thermostats.

 All functions have been tested on FritzOS 6.20/6.36 / FritzBox 7390.
 The WLAN functions may be less stable.